 What if you could just feel better?
 You can.
 And it can happen quickly.

 First I’ll ask you a few questions.
 From your answers—the words you use— I’ll help you disentangle from the old feelings and patterns that complicate your life.
 The approach I’ve developed is taught worldwide and is profoundly effective in diagnosing and resolving issues quickly.
 We’ll probably need only one session together.
-Whether we work together in a workshop or one-on-one, you can experience a major shift that will free you to live the life you want.
+In that session, you may experience a major shift that will free you to live the life you want.
 Click here to book a private session.

 Here are family history questions to consider before we work together.
 You don’t need to write anything down or send anything in advance.
 You may need to do a little research, however, by asking your parents or other family members.
 Don’t worry if there are answers you can’t get.
 What you already know will be enough.